-2022/23 MINIMUM REVENUE PROVISION (MRP) STATEMENT
+2021/22 MINIMUM REVENUE PROVISION (MRP) STATEMENT

-- 1.1 Where the Authority finances capital expenditure by debt, it must put aside resources to repay that debt in later years.
+1.1 Where the Authority finances capital expenditure by debt, it must put aside resources to repay that debt in later years.
 The amount charged to the revenue budget for the repayment of debt is known as Minimum Revenue Provision (MRP), although there has been no statutory minimum since 2008.
+The Local Government Act 2003 requires the Authority to have regard to the
-The Local Government Act 2003 requires the Authority to have regard to the former Department for Levelling Up Housing Communities (DLUHC) Guidance on Minimum Revenue Provision most recently issued in 2018. - 1.2 The broad aim of the former DLUHC Guidance is to ensure that debt is repaid over a period that is either reasonably commensurate with that over which the capital expenditure provides benefits, or, in the case of borrowing supported by Government Revenue Support Grant, reasonably commensurate with the period implicit in the determination of that grant. - 1.3 The former DLUHC Guidance requires the Authority to approve an Annual MRP Statement each year and recommends a number of options for calculating a prudent amount of MRP.
-The following statement incorporates options recommended in the Guidance as well as locally determined prudent methods.

-- 1.4 For capital expenditure incurred before 1st April 2008, and for supported capital expenditure incurred on or after that date, MRP will be determined by charging the expenditure based on the expected useful life of the relevant assets using an annuity method, (Option 3 in England and Wales). - 1.5 For unsupported capital expenditure incurred after 31st March 2008, MRP will be determined by charging the expenditure over the expected useful life of the relevant asset or as the principal repayment on an annuity with an annual interest rate equal to the average relevant PWLB rate for the year of expenditure, starting in the year after the expenditure has been incurred. - 1.6 For assets acquired by finance leases or the Private Finance Initiative and for the transferred debt from Merseyside County Council, MRP will be determined as being equal to the element of the rent or charge that goes to write down the balance sheet liability. - 1.7 Where former operating leases have been brought onto the balance sheet on 1st April 2022 due to the adoption of the IFRS 16 Leases accounting standard, and the asset values have been adjusted for accruals, prepayments, premiums and/or discounts, then the annual MRP charges will be adjusted so that the total charge to revenue remains unaffected by the new standard. - 1.8 The Council, if it considers it prudent for a particular financial year, will set aside capital receipts to be offset by the matching MRP liability amount. - 1.9 For capital expenditure loans to third parties that are repaid in annual or more frequent instalments of principal, the Council will make nil MRP, but will instead apply the capital receipts arising from principal repayments to reduce the capital financing requirement instead.
-In years where there is no principal repayment, MRP will be charged in accordance with the MRP policy for the assets funded by the loan, including where appropriate, delaying MRP until the year after the assets become operational.
-While this is not one of the options in the DLUHC Guidance, it is thought to be a prudent approach since it ensures that the capital expenditure incurred on the loan is fully funded over the life of the assets. - 2.0 Capital expenditure incurred during 2022/23 will not be subject to an MRP charge until 2023/24.

-2.1 The MRP Statement will be submitted to Council before the start of the financial year.
-If it is ever proposed to vary the terms of the original MRP Statement during the year, a revised statement should be put to Council at that time.

-Based on the Authority's estimate of its Capital Financing Requirement on 31st March 2022, the budget for MRP has been set as follows:
+- Ministry for Housing, Communities and Local Government's (MHCLG) Guidance on Minimum Revenue Provision most recently issued in 2018. - 1.2 The broad aim of the MHCLG Guidance is to ensure that debt is repaid over a period that is either reasonably commensurate with that over which the capital expenditure provides benefits, or, in the case of borrowing supported by Government Revenue Support Grant, reasonably commensurate with the period implicit in the determination of that grant. - 1.3 The MHCLG Guidance requires the Authority to approve an Annual MRP Statement each year and recommends a number of options for calculating a prudent amount of MRP.
+The following statement incorporates options recommended in the Guidance as well as locally determined prudent methods. - 1.4 For capital expenditure incurred before 1st April 2008, and for supported capital expenditure incurred on or after that date, MRP will be determined by charging the expenditure based on the expected useful life of the relevant assets using an annuity method, (Option 3 in England and Wales). - 1.5 For unsupported capital expenditure incurred after 31st March 2008, MRP will be determined by charging the expenditure over the expected useful life of the relevant asset or as the principal repayment on an annuity with an annual interest rate equal to the average relevant PWLB rate for the year of expenditure, starting in the year after the expenditure has been incurred. - 1.6 For assets acquired by finance leases or the Private Finance Initiative and for the transferred debt from Merseyside County Council, MRP will be determined as being equal to the element of the rent or charge that goes to write down the balance sheet liability. - 1.7 The Council, if it considers it prudent for a particular financial year, will set aside capital receipts to be offset by the matching MRP liability amount. - 1.8 With regards to loans granted by the Council no MRP will be charged on them.
+The MRP will be equated to the principal repayment of the individual loans. - 1.9 Capital expenditure incurred during 2021/22 will not be subject to an MRP charge until 2022/23. - 2.0 The MRP Statement will be submitted to Council before the start of the financial year.
+If it is ever proposed to vary the terms of the original MRP Statement during the year, a revised statement should be put to Council at that time. - Based on the Authority's estimate of its Capital Financing Requirement on 31st March 2021, the budget for MRP has been set as follows:

-31.03.2022 Estimated CFR £m 2022/23 Estimated MRP £m
+31.03.2021 CFR £m 2021/22 Estimated MRP £m

-Supported Capital Expenditure 170.07 2.82
+Supported Capital Expenditure 170.2 0

-Unsupported Capital Expenditure 166.00 5.87
+Unsupported Capital Expenditure 130.8 4.5

-Finance leases and Private Finance Initiative 34.45 3.19
+Finance leases and Private Finance

+Initiative 36.9 2.7

-Transferred debt 19.85 4.96
+Transferred debt 24.8 4.9

-Use of Prior Year Overpayments -2.63

-Total General Fund 390.36 14.21
+Total General Fund 362.7 12.1